1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 - Platforms enable free and direct transactions

-The rest—repetitive production, editing, formatting, logistics—can be largely automated using AI, toolkits, and online resources.
 Recognition from traditional craft communities matters far less than before.
-In many cases, it’s more efficient to go solo, let algorithms do the matching, and communicate directly with your audience.
+In many cases, it’s more efficient to go solo, and communicate directly with your audience.

-Then platforms say: “Hey, you might like this,” and deliver your work to the right people.
 Some of you reading this might be staying in schools or organizations under the excuse of “learning,” while feeling like you’re being drained by meaningless tasks.
 At some point, it’s okay to leave.
-With today’s AI tools and platforms, working solo is not only possible—it’s often more rational.
+With today’s AI tools and platforms algorithms, working solo is not only possible—it’s often more rational.
+If you have Individual attractiveness & Clear concept and steady archive accumulation.

 3. How Do We Create Added Value?